 How to get a Hulu free trial?

-To start your free trial with Hulu you’ll begin by signing up like usual.
-They will ask for a form of payment, but don’t worry, the free trial really means free.
-It’s just to make the transition to a paid subscription is as smooth as possible.
-You might see a $1 charge appear during the free trial, but that’s just standard procedure for online billing.
+To test the service, getting setup with your free trial is easy.
+Just head over to Hulu and begin by signing up like usual.
+You’ll be asked for a form of payment and might see a $1 charge appear during the free trial, but that’s just standard procedure for online billing.
 You’ll get that $1 reimbursed in a matter of days.

-The sign up process is really effortless.
-Just simply follow these steps:
+To sign up just simply follow these steps:

 - Go to the Hulu website